The Hunter (2011 Australian film): Filming locations

+Release

+Dafoe flew to Tasmania for the film's premiere at the State Cinema in North Hobart on 6 October 2011.

 Critical reception

 The film received generally favourable reviews from critics.
 On Rotten Tomatoes holds a 72% rating based on 90 reviews, with an average rating of 6.54/10.
 The site's critical consensus states that "The Hunter occasionally suffers from predictability, but Willem Dafoe gives a terrific performance as an obsessive hunter on the trail of a mysterious beast."
 On Metacritic, the film holds a score of 63 out of 100, based on reviews from 15 critics.

 Kim Newman from Empire gave the film three stars, calling The Hunter "a slow-burning, beautifully shot, and highly understated philosophical thriller".